DPNR ALERT: Saharan Dust Presents An Air Pollution Hazard … At Its Peak Right Now

 CHARLOTTE AMALIE — The Department of Planning and Natural Resources advised the public of an on-going air pollution alert for dust from the Sahara Desert in Africa.

 The dust is continuing to cause the skies around the Virgin Islands to be hazy, which reduces the visibility and results in poor air quality, according to DPNR Commissioner Dawn Henry.
 As a result of the dust storms and a rise in warm air, the sand rises above the desert.
 These sandy dust particles are transported from the North African desert westward over the Atlantic Ocean across the Caribbean.
+To improve air quality in your house, you may want to invest in a Winix 5500-2 air purifier to make sure you’re not breathing in dust in your own home.

 The National Weather Service in San Juan, Puerto Rico has confirmed that we are experiencing the peak of the dust storm now.
 The conditions will not be pleasant for the remainder of the day and tomorrow, but the dust should dissipate by this weekend.